SheepCreativeSoftware/survey-api/README.md

 # survey-api
-simple API to generate and manage a single survey
+simple API to generate and manage a simple survey.
+The API automatically connects to a SQL Database (MariaDB) and creates necessary tables.
+It is designed to run behind an ngnix proxy (which will provide a frontend).
+A user can create a survey, which provides him a creationToken.
+The creationToken is used to manage a survey and is like some kind of authentication (No separate user registration/login).
+It uses Double Submit Cookie pattern for csrf protection.
+Later on a publicToken is used to open a existing survey and answer it.

 ## Routes